 - Select the profile and assign recipients, if required.

-For more information, see Assign a Settings Profile.
+For more information, go to Assign a Settings Profile.

 To configure operating behavior, in the Behavior section:

-- For Windows computers, select an Operating Mode from the list.
+- For Windows computers, select an Operating Mode from the list (Audit, Hardening, Lock).

-For more information on operating modes, see Advanced Protection – Operating Modes (Windows computers).
+For more information on operating modes, go to Advanced Protection – Operating Modes (Windows Computers).

 - To show a message in a pop-up alert on the user computer when advanced protection or anti-exploit features block a file, enable the Report Blocking to Computer Users toggle.